Repertory and the Production of Theatre Space at the Globe and the Blackfriars, 1599-1613 by Dr Sarah Dustagheer.

 Lana’s thesis is supervised by the University of Sussex, and she works at the Globe as Senior Research Assistant.
 Her doctoral research investigates early modern playing spaces, in particular the notion that outdoor playhouses can be read as androcentric and middling class and indoor theatre as feminocentric and upper class.
 This hypothesis locates indoor theatre as a political force in the seismic events of the seventeenth century, actively increasing Puritan hostility to drama and thus contributing to the closure of the theatres in 1642.

-To find out more about these and other research projects, please contact our research team at email@example.com.
+To find out more about these and other research projects, please contact our research team a firstname.lastname@example.org.